AdobeDocs/commerce-admin.en/help/getting-started/admin-unified-experience-integration-configure.md

 Get started with the Commerce Admin Integration with Experience Cloud by configuring the Commerce application to use the Commerce Admin Unified Experience and Commerce Events extensions.

 ## Prerequisites

-- Adobe Commerce 2.4.5 or later
-- [Adobe IMS integration](adobe-ims-config.md) enabled on the cloud environment
+- Adobe Commerce must be configured to use [Adobe IMS authentication](../getting-started/adobe-ims-config.md)
 - Account provisioning and permissions—Administrators must have an [Adobe business profile](https://helpx.adobe.com/enterprise/kb/introducing-adobe-profiles.html#:~:text=Adobe%20profiles%20help%20you%20manage,under%20the%20same%20email%20address) with access to the following resources to configure the Experience Cloud integration:
   - [Adobe Admin Console](https://helpx.adobe.com/enterprise/admin-guide.html)—Add and manage Adobe user and developer accounts for the organization
   - [Adobe Developer Console](https://developer.adobe.com/developer-console/docs/guides/getting-started/)—Developer or system administrator access to create App Builder projects and generate the connection credentials and project configuration to use the Adobe I/O Events service